crgz/industrial-precision-visualizer/README.md

 Installation
 ----------
+From inside your app directory (i.e. where package.json is located) will install the dependencies for your app.
+These will be placed in ./node_modules relative to your package.json file.
 On Ubuntu follow the steps described here:

 http://timmyreilly.azurewebsites.net/running-node-and-express-on-ubuntu-vm/